 Do you know what propane smells like?
 If you think you smell gas, do you know what to do next?
-Propane has many safety features, i.e. it is non-toxic, it will not ignite unless source is 920°F, and it is not harmful to soil or ground water.
-However, propane is a flammable gas.
+Propane has many safety features, i.e. it is non-toxic, it will not ignite unless source is 920°F, and it is not harmful to soil or groundwater.
+However, propane is a flammable gas, so even a small spark can cause it to ignite, leading to property damage or worse.
+A propane smell, either in the home or outside, is something to be taken very seriously.
 Therefore, you need to be aware of how to safely use propane.

 Recognizing the Smell of Propane

 Propane has a strong unpleasant smell like rotten eggs, a skunk’s spray, or a dead animal.
 Propane manufacturers add the smell deliberately to help alert customers to propane leaks, which can create a safety hazard.
 Always take action if you think you smell this foul odor.

 Make sure what you are smelling is propane and not from another source, such as garbage, sewage, skunk spray or a dead animal.

 A faint propane smell may not be cause for alarm.
 It’s normal for a propane odor to linger when lighting a stove, or if the pilot light in a gas fireplace, hot water heater or other appliance goes out.

 While any potential leak should be treated seriously, be especially careful if the smell is particularly intense, if it won’t go away or if it is accompanied by a hissing sound.